Skip to main content

 If your insurance cards haven’t shown up yet, don’t worry!
 Here are some steps you can take:

-2. Check for Digital Options: Some insurance companies send your member ID and group number in emails or welcome letters.
+2. Check for Digital Options: Many insurance companies send your member ID and group number in emails or welcome letters.
 You can use these details with your healthcare provider until you receive your physical card.
-Also, many insurers let you create an account on their website to download or print a temporary card.- Many portals also allow you to download a PDF version of your card for easier access.
+Also, many insurers let you create an account on their website to download or print a digital or temporary card.
+Many portals also allow you to download a PDF version of your card for easier access.

 4. Communicate with Your Healthcare Provider: If you need to see a healthcare provider, let them know your insurance company, plan name, and the effective date.
 Ask if they can wait to submit claims until you have your card.